xmodar/MTUtilities/README.txt

 you hit enter it pronounce the sentence you wrote and highlight any spelling mistakes you made.
 You can, of course, try again as many times as you want and you can even make it suggest to you the correct spelling.
-It ships, also, with a dictionary to define words and gives synonyms and antonyms for the world; if exist.
+It ships, also, with a dictionary to define words and gives synonyms and antonyms for the word; if exist.
 It needs Internet connection to work properly.